neubot/neubot/doc/neubot.1.rst

 too much user resources, the ``speedtest`` test adapts the number of bytes to transfer such that the test runs for about ten seconds.

-The ``dashtest`` test emulates the download of a video payload, composed of a number of video segments, and estimates the highest available bandwidth.
-The dashtest uses the following adaptation logic: at the beginning, the client requests the first segment using the lowest bitrate representation.
+The ``dashtest`` test emulates the download of a video payload and uses the following adaptation logic: at the beginning, the client requests the first segment using the lowest bitrate representation.
 During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of segment in kbit by the elapsed download time in second.
 If the download lasted less than two seconds, the client requests a bigger next segment; otherwise, if the download lasted more than two seconds, the client requests a smaller next segment.
-Even for the following segments is repeated the above process.
+This process is, of course, repeated for all subsequent segments.

 SUBCOMMANDS